Skip to content

 author = {Pham Ky Anh and Pham Thi Linh and Do Duc Thuan and Stephan Trenn},

 abstract = {The stability of arbitrarily switched discrete-time linear singular (SDLS) systems is studied.
 Our analysis builds on the recently introduced one-step-map for SDLS systems of index-1.
-Based on the joint spectral radius of a finite set of matrix pencils some necessary and sufficient conditions are established for exponential stability.
-Furthermore, sufficient conditions for exponential stability in terms of quadratic Lyapunov functions as well as certain commutativity conditions are presented.
-The theoretical findings are illustrated by several examples.},
+We first provide a sufficient stability conditions in terms of Lyapunov functions.
+Furthermore, we generalize the notion of joint spectral radius of a finite set of matrix pairs, which allows us to fully characterize exponential stability.},

 keywords = {},